L Shaped Kitchen Interior - Indian Style Small: Design Guide

 -

-Store rarely used appliances in upper cabinets, keep only essentials on open shelves, and group items by use.
-Clear counters daily, and regularly donate unused utensils or containers to maintain a streamlined workspace.
+Store infrequently used appliances in upper cabinets, display only essentials on open shelves and group items by use.
+Clear counters daily and routinely donate unused utensils or containers to maintain a clutter-free environment.

 -